Empowering Communities Through Education

 Benji Horton

-Military culture and competency
+Military Culture and Competency

 This 2-hour in-person course is intended for both organizations and individuals who have little to no background or understanding of military culture.